zubair-hafeez/Agentic-ai-assignments/Assignment-1.md

-Here's an explanation of each term/parameter used in the OpenAI Chat Completion API:
+This assignment is designed to deepen your understanding of the parameters used with the OpenAI Chat Completion API.
+You will explain the purpose and functionality of the following terms or parameters in your own words.

+Terms/Parameters to Explain:
+Messages
+Model
+Max Completion Tokens
+n
+Stream
+Temperature
+Top_p
+Tools

 ### **Messages**
 - The `messages` parameter is the core input for the Chat Completion API.
 It represents a conversation's history in the form of a list of objects.
 Each object includes a `role` (such as `user`, `assistant`, or `system`) and `content` (the actual message text).